 - Nora Roberts (pure romance and a good helping of sizzle!)

-I also like decent coffee, scrapbooking and old eighties TV shows (Magnum, Cagney & Lacey, Starsky & Hutch . . .)
+I also enjoy coffee with friends, scrapbooking and old 70s and 80s TV shows (Magnum, Cagney & Lacey, Starsky & Hutch . . .)

 If you’re a glutton for punishment and want to know more, you can read this post: